 - Get your professionals to support your decisions and let them take some of the pressure off of you.
 Kids are often really good at blaming parents, and parents can be vulnerable to the guilt trips kids send out.
 If their doctors or therapists are telling them about the risks they face, you won’t seem like the only person that is trying to rob them of fun.
 The truth is that children, including teens, cannot imagine that the damage they do today could shorten their professional career in 20 years, or contribute to surgeries in 30 years.
 This is the sad truth of hypermobility: damage is often cumulative and what is only a small discomfort today can grow into a serious loss of ability later.
 No one will be able to predict your child’s future, but it is possible to identify a range of potential risks.
 When you understand the risks, you are able to make decisions with more confidence.

-For more information regarding hypermobility, please read Hypermobile Kids, Sleep, And The Hidden Problem With Blankets , Can You K-Tape Kids With Connective Tissue Disorders? and Should Hypermobile Kids Sit On Therapy Balls For Schoolwork?.
+For more information regarding hypermobility, please read Hypermobile Kids, Sleep, And The Hidden Problem With Blankets , Can You K-Tape Kids With Connective Tissue Disorders? and Should Hypermobile Kids Use Backpacks?

-Looking for more information on raising a hypermobile child?
+Looking for even more practical strategies to raise your hypermobile child?